chrisemunt/mgsi/README.md

        do ^%zmgsi

        M/Gateway Developments Ltd - Service Integration Gateway
-       Version: 3.6; Revision 15 (6 November 2020)
+       Version: 4.0; Revision 16 (11 February 2020)

 Note that the version of **zmgsi** is successfully displayed.

-## Setting up the network service
+## <a name="StartSS"></a> Starting the DB Superserver

-The default TCP server port for **zmgsi** is **7041**.
+The default TCP server port for the DB Superserver (**zmgsi**) is **7041**.
 If you wish to use an alternative port then modify the following instructions accordingly.

-### InterSystems Cache/IRIS
+In YottaDB, the DB Superserver can either be started from the DB (i.e. M) command prompt or Superserver processes can be started by the **xinetd** daemon.

+### Starting the DB Supererver from the DB command prompt

-Start the Cache/IRIS-hosted concurrent TCP service in the Manager UCI:
+* For InterSystems DB servers the concurrent TCP service should be started in the **%SYS** Namespace.

+Start the DB Superserver using the following command:

        do start^%zmgsi(0)

 To use a server TCP port other than 7041, specify it in the start-up command (as opposed to using zero to indicate the default port of 7041).

-### YottaDB
+### Starting YottaDB Supererver processes via the xinetd daemon

 Network connectivity to **YottaDB** is managed via the **xinetd** service.
 First create the following launch script (called **zmgsi\_ydb** here):